DanyPalma/Firmware-KB/README.md

 - [QMK Development](https://docs.qmk.fm/#/pr_checklist)

 # big thanks to the amazing people over at QMK, i love you all!!! all credit goes to them
+ - i think that if it wasnt for them i wouldnt have been able to efficiently program and organize all of these firmware files for all ofmy keyboards. they are aboslute lifesavers <3

 ## Questions?
 DM me on discord @DNWMN#8684